ajinkeya17/Movie-Recommender-System/README.md

 - Custom Gradio interaface is created and user can input any of the 4806 movies in our dataset and get the 5 closest recommendations (see the png file for how the sample output looks)

-Can refer to : https://www.youtube.com/watch?v=1xtrIEwY_zY for detailed explanation of the steps